-1. UN Environment executes a study by 2023 on how to implement marketbased instruments to internalize, within relevant industries, the cost to governments of implementing robust programs for sound chemicals management, with an appropriate share of the funds

-- 2. SAICM Secretariat uses the UN Environment cost internalization report and other relevant materials to provide legal and policy training on global and regional cost internalization approaches back to back with SA-ICM regional meetings beginning in 2024, which will include the participation of appropriate government staff from countries responsible for developing and executing these types of laws. - 3.
+- 1. UN Environment executes a study by 2023 on how to implement marketbased instruments to internalize, within relevant industries, the cost to governments of implementing robust programs for sound chemicals management, with an appropriate share of the funds generated directed to assist chemical safety activities in developing countries and countries with economies in transition.
+The study should include input and review by governmental and stakeholder experts and give serious consideration to common global or regional approaches or instruments that avoid distortions in international trade and investment, consistent with Rio Principle 16. - 2.
+SAICM Secretariat uses the UN Environment cost internalization report and other relevant materials to provide legal and policy training on global and regional cost internalization approaches back to back with SAICM regional meetings beginning in 2024, which will include the participation of appropriate government staff from countries responsible for developing and executing these types of laws. - 3.
 UN Environment uses the cost internalization report and other relevant materials to initiate a multi-stakeholder process to develop a global cost internalization program within the SAICM process, finalized by 2028.